Timeline: Men's Wearhouse and Jos. A. Bank's tux-of-war

 Jan 3, 2014 - Jos.
 A. Bank lowers the trigger for its poison pill to 10 percent from 20 percent, making it tougher for Men’s Wearhouse to pursue a bid.

-Jan 6 - Men’s Wearhouse mounts a hostile bid for Jos.
-A. Bank with a raised offer of $57.50.
+Jan 6 - Men’s Wearhouse mounts a hostile $1.61 billion bid for Jos.
+A. Bank with a raised offer of $57.50 per share.
 Says intends to nominate two independent directors to Jos.
 A. Bank’s board.

 Men’s Wearhouse shares end the day flat.
 Jos.
 A. Bank stock close down marginally at $56.87.